29 Jan Miscarriage after IVF – how to reduce the risk

 4. Get in shape before your IVF.

-A miscarriage after IVF, or a non-assisted pregnancy, often has no discernible cause.
-The dreaded word ‘unexplained’ is often used.
-But that doesn’t mean being healthy isn’t important.
-At least three months before your treatment, start a health regime.
-Don’t go mad; but be sensible.
+A miscarriage after IVF often has no discernible cause.
+This doesn’t mean being healthy isn’t important.
+At least three months before your treatment, both partners should start a health regime.
 Stop smoking – a known cause of miscarriage.
-Stop drinking alcohol, and definitely avoid non-prescription drugs.
-Get your BMI in-range and eat a balanced diet, including plenty of fruit and vegetables.
-Once you’re pregnant, avoid night shifts and heavy lifting.
-It could make all the difference.
+Stop drinking alcohol.
+Take moderate, not excessive, exercise.

 5. Love your blood.

-Thick or clotting blood can be a miscarriage threat because blood flow to the foetus could be affected.
+Thick or clotting blood is a miscarriage threat.
 As an IVF patient, get tested for identifiable blood disorders before your treatment.
 Hughes syndrome (also know as antiphospholipid syndrome, APS or sticky blood) can be treated with blood thinners like Clexane and low-dose aspirin.
-Auto-immune disorders, thyroid problems, thrombophilia and natural killer (NK) cells can be identified in a blood test.
-Insist on a screen for all of them.
-Medication can help if there’s a problem – acting as a barrier to potential miscarriage.

 6. Are your cells Natural Born Killers?

-As outlined above, natural killer (NK) cells are in the blood.
-But they’re not nearly as scary as fertility clinics want you to believe.
-NK cells exist in our bodies to fight off infection.
-There’s a theory that elevated NK numbers in the uterine lining can actually attack the baby.
+Natural killer (NK) cells are in the blood.
+But they’re not as scary as they sound.
+NK cells fight infection.
+The theory goes that elevated NK numbers in the uterine lining can actually attack the baby.
 It’s quite possibly nonsense – and it certainly hasn’t been proved.
-Prednisone, a steroid, is sometimes prescribed as immune therapy to suppress NK cells allegedly on the loose.
-Intralipid drugs are occasionally suggested.
-And some clinics even offer uterine biopsies, since NK activity in the womb can’t be seen in a blood test.

 7. Keep medicated – and know when to stop.

 Many IVF patients find it hard to remember to take their medication.
-But it’s vital you do, because a miscarriage is technically possible after just one missed dose.
-It’s after transfer that complacency really kicks in.
-Have your medication in your bag and on the kitchen table.
+But it’s vital you do: a miscarriage is technically possible after just one missed dose.
+Keep your medication on you – and on the kitchen table.
 And set the alarm on your mobile device.

-A typical post-IVF medication regime will be estrogens and gestagens (progesterone).
-But you could be put on Prednisone, baby aspirin and Clexane.
-Take all of them religiously at the same time each day.
+A post-IVF medication regime could include estrogen and progesterone.
+You could be taking Prednisone, baby aspirin and Clexane too.
 In terms of reducing your medication, get clear guidance from your clinic.
-You’ll probably be weaned off your drugs by the time you’re 12 weeks pregnant, but every patient protocol is different.
+You’ll probably be weaned off your drugs by the time you’re nine weeks pregnant, but every patient protocol is different.
 So check, check and check again.

-After the rollercoaster of IVF and a much-hoped-for pregnancy, the last thing you want is for your cervix to stop playing ball.
-A weak, or incompetent, cervix should be anticipated before your IVF cycle.
-Then a cervical stitch can be scheduled during early pregnancy to try and stop your cervix opening and potentially initiating a miscarriage.
+The last thing you want is for your cervix to stop playing ball.
+It’s not that common, but a weak, or incompetent, cervix should be assessed before your IVF cycle.
+A cervical stitch can be scheduled during early pregnancy to stop your cervix opening and potentially initiating a miscarriage.